[this blog has been updated on 19 March to reflect reduced clarity about next steps and increased confusion in the UK government's Brexit strategy….]

 - 30 June: UK leaves the EU on basis of the withdrawal agreement or with no-deal, or

-- One to four year’s time: an alternative deal or no-deal Brexit or no Brexit.
+- Nine months to four year’s time: an alternative deal or no-deal Brexit or no Brexit.

-All the discussion in Parliament this week has really had only one tangible result: it has removed the possibility of leaving the EU on 29 March with a deal.
+All the discussion in Parliament so far has really had only one tangible result: it has removed the possibility of leaving the EU on 29 March with a deal.

-We will not have any certainty on what happens on 29 March until 21 March at the earliest.
+We will not have any certainty on what happens on 29 March until 21 March at the earliest - and it looks more likely we won't know until well into the week of 25 March.
 My advice remains: keep preparing for a no-deal Brexit (my Brexit Essentials guide has tips on what to do).